-The most common factor in the occurrence of herniated discs is aging, but there are other causes such as injury that can contribute to the development of disc tears.
+Although the most common factor in the occurrence of herniated discs is aging, there are other causes such as an injury that can contribute to the development of disc tears.
 Whether sustained at work, during leisure activities or through an automobile accident, impacts that involve the spine can lead to damaged discs.
-These injuries may be acute, one-time events, or they may be repetitive and cumulative in nature.
+These injuries may be acute, one-time events or they may be repetitive and cumulative in nature.
 To learn about the impact of sports and chronic injury on herniated discs as well as learn about the treatments available for this condition, read the following article.

-Acute injuries tend to occur during high-speed impacts like car crashes, but they can also happen to participants in certain sports whose spines can be jarred by colliding with another body or through contact with the ground.
-A poorly timed landing in a gymnastics routine or a particularly hard tackle on the football field can lead to a herniated disc.
+Acute injuries tend to occur during high-speed impacts like car crashes, but they can also happen to participants in certain sports where your spine can be hit by colliding with another body or through contact with the ground.
+A poorly timed landing in a gymnastics routine or a particularly hard tackle on the football field can also lead to a herniated disc.

 If you have herniated discs caused by injury or another cause, you may want to investigate your surgical treatment options if several weeks or months of pain medication, physical therapy or chiropractic care do not provide you with lasting relief from your condition.
-Contact Laser Spine Institute today for more information about our minimally invasive spine procedures we offer to treat a herniated disc.
+Contact Laser Spine Institute today to learn about the minimally invasive spine procedures we offer to treat a herniated disc.